jalotra/HTRCdacProjectCode/README.md

 I knew that deep-learning would help here.
 So that's what I did.
 This repo is an example of supervised-sequence labelling algorithm. <br />
 If you don't know what is a supervised-sequence labelling algorithm, let me restate that for you. <br />
 <b> Explanation </b> <br />
-Given a sequence x from a input space X and a target z from a target space Z a supervised-sequnce labelling is to map this x from the input space to z to the output z.
+Given a sequence x from a input space X and a target z from a target space Z a supervised-sequnce labelling is to map this x to the output z.
 Lets say we have D(XxZ) as the total space of elements.
-In a supervised-learning task we have some elements from D that we call the training set and some disjoint set S' from D that we say is the test-set.
+In a supervised-learning task we take some elements from D that we call the training set and we have a whole new set S' that is disjoint from D that we say is the test-set.
 Now the task is to generalise on the training-set and apply that knowledge to the test-set.

+## Intuition
+A lot of deep-learning is build upon intuition.
+So let me prove my intuition to you.
+Lets start simple.
+If you have ever trained deep-nn on a toy dataset like MNIST what we do is we put a lot of CNNs to the images and then after some CNN Layes let's say 5 layers we get a flattened output that we calculate the loss upon using the cross-entropy loss and then backprop the loss. <br />
+In short what you have is a tensor of shape batch_size x 1 x 32 x 32 and at the output tensor is of size batch_size x num_classes.
+You calculate loss do backprop and gradient descent.

+The intuition for this problem is somewhat related to this: <br />
+Lets say you have an image of the word of some (height x width) what you want to know is for every column in the image an character representation of the character that is written there.
+Lets say that the character is like ...abaac... and each character takes like 10 columns to fit in the image.
+What you want the model to return is somewhat like ...aaaaaaaaaabbbbbbbbbbaaaaaaaaaaaaaaaaaacccccccccc... and then you can easily decode this to ...abcd.... .  <br />
+#### HERE COMES CNN
+So what I do is say you resize the image to be of the size (128x32) you first use a cnn to get some higher level representations of the image itself.
+In my case from the cnn you get a tensor of size batch_size x 32 x 1 x 512, this means that each tensor[i] has 32 layers of the size (1 x 512) or inshort every column in the original image has become to be of size (1 x 512) or in-scalar terms each column has become a vector of 512 elements.  <br />
+#### HERE COMES RNN
+We know obviously that in a language model we have occurence of some next-character based on the previous values.  <br />Example : let's say that I model my name "Shivam Jalotra" as a explicit function.
+P(next_charcter == "o"| previous_character == "l") > P(next_character == "o" | previous_character can belong to {"S", "h", "i", "v" ...}), you get the idea right ? <br />
+So there should be some-intermediate connections between the output {i} x 1 x 512 and {i + 1} x 1 x 512 tensors.
+So I use a BIDLSTM that has its own literature and which finally gives me a matrix batch_size x 32 x len(chars) + 1.  <br />
+Where each value in this rnn_out tensor is a probability P(character == char[i] | timestamp = timestamp[i]).

+IF YOU GET THE INTUITION THEN YOU ARE GOOD TO GO. <br />

 ## What's Next
 So far you get that I have used a supervised-learning algorithm, but what exactly is still unknown.